harmonicalchemy/modular-emacs/README.md

     pkg_add -r emacs

-### NODE.js:
+### `NODE.js` with `NVM` & `NPM`:

 **NODE** is a very popular open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
 This allows developers to create web-apps and run them anywhere...
 Not just within a browser... and not just on a remote server...
 They can run in your local environment as well and perform nifty tasks for you!
 Quick prototype like development is easy to do...
-No wonder it's so popular!
-Node.js brings **AI** and **Machine Learning** to inexperienced programmers!
+No wonder it's so popular!  `Node.js` brings **AI** and **Machine Learning** to inexperienced programmers!
 That's way cool!
 A Gateway language to Lisp Addiction?
 Hmm...
 Maybe Python first before going hard core eh? ;-)

+#### Install Node Version Manager `NVM` with `curl` first:

 The easiest way to install NODE.js _(as of this writing May 2019)_ is to install the **NODE Version Manager (NVM)** by running the following command within your HOME directory:

     curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.34.0/install.sh | bash

 > **Note:** The same command above can also be used later to **Update NVM**...
 You can always find and review the latest version of this script (and command) within the README file located in: [NVM's Github Repository](https://github.com/nvm-sh/nvm)...:octocat:

+#### Now install `NODE` with `NVM`:

 After running the above `curl` command you will have **Node Version Manager (NVM)** up and ready on your local machine.
 The script sets up proper environment variables and everything...
 Now you can use it to update to the latest LTS version of **NODE.js**... _(Oh Right...
 We have not installed Node.js yet.
 We just installed the installer)..._ **_DOH!_** :octocat: